ibanner56/NotRubyButChef/Desserts/LemonGingerCookies.md

 Bake at 350 degrees until golden, 12 minutes.

-Notes: try with more ginger
+Notes: try with more ginger, chill before baking?